- About Mankato

-The primary reason to seal coat an asphalt pavement is to protect the pavement from the deteriorating effects of sun and water.
-A seal coat combats this deterioration by providing a waterproof membrane which not only slows down the oxidation process, but also helps the pavement shed water, preventing it from entering the base.
+The primary reason to seal coat pavement is to protect it from environmental effects--water and sun.
+A seal coat provides waterproof membrane that slows oxidation, helps prevent water from entering the base.

 First step: Application of a seal coat is to ensure the street is prepared by making minor repairs and thoroughly cleaning the surface.

 Second step: Spraying asphalt cement on the surface of the existing pavement using an oil distributor.

 Third step: Applying a cover aggregate using a chip spreader.